libris/lxlviewer/vue-client/README.md

 ##### Local help documentation

 It is also recommended to use a local version for `lxl-helpdocs` to be able to see the help documentation in your local environment.
 Just add `VUE_APP_MOCK_HELP_BOOL=true` for this.
 It will use the local file in your lxl-helpdocs repository.

+## Managing custom font for icons
+Font is built using [https://icomoon.io/](icomoon.io).
+To manage our font upload the json file located at `src/assets/fonts/custom-icons.json`.
+Make the necessary changes and export it by clicking "Generate Font".
+Replace the files in assets/fonts.